M.A. Course of Study

-Coursework credits.
-M.A. students take a minimum of 30 graduate course credit hours (10 courses), including at least one three-credit course in each of ancient, medieval, modern, and contemporary philosophy.
-With the approval of the Chair, 6 of these course credits (2 courses) may be philosophy or philosophy-related graduate courses in other departments or at area universities (e.g., the University of Pittsburgh and Carnegie Mellon University).
-M.A. students normally complete their coursework in two years, taking 9 course credits (3 courses) each semester during their first year and 6 credits (2 courses) each semester during their second year.
-M.A. students enrolled part-time may follow an extended or alternative schedule.
+• Coursework credits.
+M.A. students take a minimum of 30 graduate course credit hours (10 courses).
+These must include at least a minimum of one in ancient philosophy, one in medieval philosophy, one in modern philosophy, and one in contemporary philosophy (note: not all graduate courses offered by the department fall into one of these categories).
+With the approval of the Chair, six credits (2 courses) may be taken through other Duquesne departments or at area universities.
+M.A. students normally complete their coursework in two years, taking 9 credits (3 courses) each semester during their first two years and 6 credits (2 courses) each semester during their second year.
+Part-time M.A. students may follow an extended or alternative schedule.

-Credit transfer.
+• Transfer credits.
 Transfer credits are generally not accepted for the M.A. program.
 In some cases, up to 6 credits of prior graduate coursework in philosophy at institutions outside the U.S. and Canada may be allowed.
+Please note that this Philosophy graduate transfer credit policy is more limited than the general Graduate School policy.

-Thesis.
-M.A. students are not required to write a Master’s Thesis.
+• Thesis option.
+M.A. students are not required to write a Master's Thesis.
 Those who choose to do so must secure the agreement of a faculty director and register for PHIL 700 Research Thesis during their final two semesters of the program.
-These 6 Research Thesis credits count toward the 30 credit hour requirement.
+These 6 Research Thesis credits do count toward the coursework credit requirement detailed above.